dlevi309/classdump-dyld/readme.md

 ## Issues

-- Dumping a couple frameworks like UIKitCore result in a CFString crash.
-Although, these frameworks will dump successfully when processing the dyld_shared_cache (the -c option)
+- ~~Dumping a couple frameworks like UIKitCore result in a CFString crash.
+Although, these frameworks will dump successfully when processing the dyld_shared_cache (the -c option)~~ Now fixed